 #2.
 You can easily burn out due to overtraining

 Let’s put it out there, HIIT is demanding.
 This high intensity of exercise can require more mental and physical strength putting you at an increased risk of overtraining or burn out.
-Taking at least one rest day between HIIT sessions will ensure a speedy recovery and give your mind and body a much-needed break.
+Taking at least one rest day between HIIT sessions will ensure a speedy recovery.
+It would also give your mind and body a much-needed break.

 #3.
 It can cause injuries

-Fast pace can cause you to perform certain exercises in an incorrect form especially weighted ones, bringing in risks for injuries and stress on the connective tissues.
-It is imperative that you make sure your HIIT sessions are supervised by a trainer in order to make sure this doesn’t happen.
+Fast pace can cause you to perform certain exercises in an incorrect form especially weighted ones.
+This brings in risks for injuries and stress on the connective tissues.
+It is imperative that you make sure your HIIT sessions are supervised by a trainer.

 So make sure you know what you’re doing when it comes to HIIT, all the good, bad and ugly.
 Just because it is a trend, doesn’t mean you need to go along if it isn’t working out for you.